 - Spring Semester - October 1 of previous year

 - Summer Semester - March 1 of same year (Only for students already in the United States)

 The priority dates ensure that students accepted into the program can be considered for all graduate assistantships, including some outside of the MSPS program.
 While applications will be accepted after these dates, some of the assistantships will have been awarded.

 Are there other assistantships available on campus?

 Yes.
 Other departments offers graduate assistantships.
-You may also submit an application through these non-academic MTSU departments: Accounts Payable, Business Office, Campus Recreation, Center for Health and Human Services, Dyslexic Studies, Information Technology Division, Instructional Technology Support Center, Learning Teaching and Innovative Technology Center, News & Media Relations Office, Office of Compliance, Office of Development, and University Studies.
+You may also submit an application through these non-academic MTSU departments: Accounts Payable, Business Office, Campus Recreation, Center for Health and Human Services, Information Technology Division, Instructional Technology Support Center, Learning Teaching and Innovative Technology Center, News & Media Relations Office, Office of Compliance, Office of Development, and University Studies.
 Current contact information for these departments is available here.

 How can I be considered for a GA position?